Review Devices

 But I am no longer that consistent.
 Some games don’t need a lot of time to see what they are about.

-The broadest statement I can make is the better the game, the longer I am willing to play it for a review.
+The better the game, the longer I am willing to play it for a review.
 I will stop testing bad games sooner than a game I think is good.

 I feel this is fair.